fishcus/KAP-manual/en/model/data_import/hive_import.en.md

 $KYLIN_HOME/bin/sample.sh
 ```

-> Tips: After sample.sh executed, it is required to choose **Reload Metadata** under the **System** page.
+> Tips: After sample.sh is executed, it is required to choose **Reload Metadata** under the **System** page.
 Otherwise, there will be errors in data modeling.

 Once the script is complete, execute the following commands in Hive shell to confirm the tables are imported successfully.